 between them.
 In this case either they will have to be killed and dissected to identify

 1. If you think you know the name of the moth type all or part of its English or Scientific name into the search box and press find.
 This will show any page containing this name.

-if you roll the mouse over any thumbnail you get an enlarged image
+if you click any thumbnail you get an enlarged image

-if you click a green button it links to the page with that group of moths which look similar.
+if you click a ‘Compare’ button it links to the Comparison page comparing that moth with others.

 The website has been written by Tony Rackham